balkaransingh1/Induction-/README.md

 Sir was a alumni of the 1991 batch and currently the ADC , Ludhiana .
 He shared his journey that inspires all the students .
 ALL were very pleased by his presence.
 ### **Shri Ashok Singla** (Financial Administrator)
 - Sir provide us very vast information about education loan which will helps the students a lot .
 Sirs's presence has added immense value to our event.
 He made a long lasting impact on the students.
+# *End Of Day 1*
+- The Day 1 of induction programme came to an end.
+The day was filled with valuable insights, interactive sessions, and engaging activities that helped smoothly transition into college life.
+As we departed , we felt more confident and excited for journey ahead.

+# **Day 2**
+# *English and Maths Proficiency test ( 9:30 to 11:30 AM)
+-